ximfect/ximfect/README.md

 [Join the official Discord server!](https://discord.gg/AGPZyUE)

 # Usage
-`ximfect --apply --effect <effect> --file <source filename, only supports png> --out <output filename, only supports png>`

-Effects are placed in APPDATA/ximfect/effects in separate subdirectories.
+`ximfect (action) <--namedArgument value --otherArgument other value ...>`

+You can install effects from `.zip` files using the `unpack` action.

 # How to install (Windows)

-Go to the releases page, and download the latest version.
-Inside the downloaded zip file, you should find a `ximfect.exe` file and a folder called `effects`.
-Extract `ximfect.exe` to a location with a favorable name (e.g. `C:\ximfect`) and add that location to your PATH.
-Next, find your way to your `%APPDATA%` folder.
-In there, create a folder named `ximfect` and extract the `effects` folder into the folder you just created.
+## Release (stable)
+1. Go to the [Releases](https://github.com/QeaML/ximfect/releases) page.
+2. Download the latest release's `ximfect-v(...).zip` file.
+3. Open the file, and extract the `ximfect.exe` file to a favorable location (e.g. `C:\ximfect`)
+4. (If you haven't already) Add that location to your PATH.
+5. Open your APPDATA folder.
+6. (If it doesn't exist) Create a `ximfect` directory.
+7. (If there isn't one) Extract the `effects` directory from the zip file into the directory you just created.
+8. **Done!**

+## Development (no guarantee)
+1. Clone this repository to your computer.
+2. Inside your command prompt(can't be PowerShell), navigate to the repository's directory. (called ximfect)
+3. Run `pack`.
+4. A release-ready zip file should've been created.
+Perform the standard release installation instructions, starting with step 3.
+5. **Done!**

 # How to effects
 Effects are recognized by their id, which is the name of the folder containing their files.